 As the largest child welfare system in the country, the Los Angeles County Board of Supervisors recognized that it should create its own Foster Youth Bill of Rights and Services to ensure that youth in the foster care system are provided every reasonable resource to facilitate their development as “healthy, educated, and self-sufficient” young adults.

-The Los Angeles County Foster Youth Bill of Rights and Services is under development and is projected to be completed early in 2019.
+You can now visit the Los Angeles County Foster Youth Bill of Rights and Services website at LAYouthRights.com.
 It will provide necessary information about services, programs, and legislative mandates to youth and resource families in Los Angeles County.

 No child or youth should ever go hungry in the county of Los Angeles.
 CalFresh, known federally as the Supplemental Nutrition Assistance Program (SNAP), provides foster youth with monthly benefits to purchase food.
 If you are having trouble accessing food and you have an open case with DCFS, are a dependent of the court living with a relative or in foster care, are participating in the Independent Living Program, or you are in extended foster care, you may be eligible to receive CalFresh.

 Applying is easy.
 Just follow three simple steps:

 - Complete the application online, in person, or by phone.

 - County determines eligibility in 30 days or less!

 As a foster youth in LA County, you have the right to make and receive telephone calls in private while in foster care, regardless of the type of placement you have unless the court has limited who you can talk to.
 If the court has decided there are people you are not allowed to talk to, the court or your social worker must tell your caregiver (group home, foster parent, relative) in writing.